UIUC-iSchool-DataViz/is445_bcubcg_fall2024/week03/lecture02p1.md

 <!-- .slide: data-background-image="../week02/images/stitch_nobg_tilted.png" data-background-size="contain"-->

 notes:
-how is this dataset "fundementally" different than a tabular dataset?
+how is this dataset "fundamentally" different than a tabular dataset?

 ---